-Anchor Bay High School welcomed forty-six 10th and 11th grade students from Beijing, China for the 2017-18 school year.
-These students are the first of many to partake in an annual educational and cultural exchange program in our district.
-The foreign exchange program promises to be a great experience for our students, staff, and the community.
+Anchor Bay High School welcomed forty-six 10th and 11th-grade students from Beijing, China for the 2017-18 school year.
+These students were the first of many to partake in an annual educational and cultural exchange program in our district.
+The 2018-19 has 52 students attending Anchor Bay High School from China.
+The foreign exchange program is a great experience for our students, staff, and the community.

 The district researched the program for two years and partnered in a summer camp program.
 Our families participated and hosted elementary students from Beijing during a three-week summer camp.
 Staff and community support for expanding a foreign exchange program was overwhelming.

 In 2017, renovations occurred over the summer months at the MacDonald building to create dorms for the exchange students.
 No general fund or bond money was used to create the modest living quarters and classroom spaces.
 The foreign exchange program is completely self-sufficient due to tuition paid by the exchange students.
 The dormitory has plenty of room for the program to grow, but also the renovations were made in such a way that the building could easily, and inexpensively, go back to a school.
 In 2018, the district received a provisional boarding school license from the Michigan Department of Education.

 Thriving Mentor Program - Click here to be a mentor

 Our students have embraced this opportunity to gain a better understanding of the Chinese language and culture.
 A mentor program was created at the high school.
 Our students have asked for more and more opportunities to interact with the Chinese students outside of the regular school day.
 Click here to learn more about the Anchor Bay Mentor Program.